yakazimir/Code-Datasets/README.md

 What's included
 --------------------------

+UPDATED 26.3.2018 : under /other\_data you will find polyglot\_data,
+which was used for a forthcoming NAACL paper (see references below).

 All of the current ACL data is included in data/.
 The EMNLP data is included in other_data/py27.